 Nature and Culture

 - Conservation: This park conserves riparian vegetation that is important habitat for a variety of bird and bat species including the red listed Pallid bat.
-Trees planted in the 1950’s included Chinese elm, Norway maple, Red ash and Lombardy poplar.
-They now help support the birds found in the park.

 - Wildlife: The park offers superb bird watching, with sightings of Western wood peewees, Yellow warblers, Northern orioles and Least flycatchers.
 There are wildlife viewing, nature study, and photography opportunities here and the park contains habitat for 18 species of bats, one of the highest concentrations in Canada.